idkfa46/STD/README.md

 The 2nd line "csCZ" will include Polish translation

-The 3rd line "esES" will include SPanish translation
+The 3rd line "esES" will include Czech translation

 The 4th line "enUS" will include English translation